rageworx/libendetool/README.md

 ## Compatible
 * Lastest version of libendetool not compatibles with 0.4-prerelease by updating AES-256 encryption method.

+## License
+* MIT License

 ## Latest Update

 * 17-June-2020
 	- Version 1.0.3.3 ( NON-LZMAT )
-	- No LZMAT version fo license issue.
+	- No LZMAT version for free from GPL issue.

 ## Previous Update